 Manhattan Valley Apartment

-Can you re-make a tortuous pre-war apartment with awkward corners and tight rooms into an open loft?
-Yes, but you have to be willing to celebrate the remnants.
-A wall full of gas risers might have thwarted an open kitchen.
-Instead, the architects exposed the pipes to form a decorative screen and tailored the island around it.
-Likewise, old flooring patterns reveal the ghosts of walls removed, and an endless crooked hallway transforms into usable rooms.
-Straightening the kinked wall not only created a clean surface for wallpaper.
-It also gave extra space for a powder room and a walk-in closet.
-The architects tucked a home office and laundry discretely behind the kitchen.
+Can you create an open loft from a tortuous pre-war apartment with awkward corners and tight rooms?
+Yes, but only if you celebrate the remnants.
+A wall full of gas risers could have thwarted an open kitchen.
+Instead, we opted to expose the pipes, using them as a decorative screen and tailoring the island around them.
+Likewise, old flooring patterns reveal the ghosts of walls removed.
+We eliminated an endless crooked hallway and lent its space to usable rooms.
+Straightening its kinked wall created a clean surface for wallpaper, while also leaving extra space for a powder room and storage room.
+We tucked a home office and laundry discretely behind the kitchen.
 The master suite features a cedar soaking tub that fills to the brim, with a sloped tile floor to drain the runoff.